joey101937/JEngine/README.md

 To make your game accept user keyboard/mouse input, create a class that extends InputHandler, then set an instance of that class to be the inputhandler for your game using **setInputHandler(InputHandler in)** in the Game class.
 Inside your inputHandler class you have acess to all mouse listener, mouse motion listener, and key listener methods as well as the **locationOfMouse(MouseEvent e)** method which provides the coordinate point of the mouse during the given mouse event *in terms of the game world*.

 # Handling User Input
-To handle user input, you must write a class to do so, this class should extend **InputHandler** and can be applied to your game with *game.setInputHandler(InputHandler)*.
+To handle user input, you must write a class to do so, this class should extend **InputHandler** or **AsyncInputHandler** and can be applied to your game with *game.setInputHandler(InputHandler)*.
 Input handler implements Key, Mouse, MouseMovement, and MouseWheel listeners.
+AsyncInputHandler handles user input on separate theads.

 EXAMPLE
 ```